Whole language: Contrasts with phonics

 Because of this holistic emphasis, whole language is contrasted with skill-based areas of instruction, especially phonics and synthetic phonics.
 Phonics instruction is a commonly used technique for teaching students to read.
 It tends to emphasize attention to the individual components of words, for example, the sounds (phonemes) /k/, /æ/, and /t/ are represented by the letters (graphemes) c, a, and t.
 Because whole language proponents do not focus exclusively on the individual parts, tending to focus on the relationship of parts to and within the larger context, they do not favor some types of phonics instruction.
 Whole language advocates state that they do teach and believe in phonics, especially a type of phonics known as embedded phonics.
 In embedded phonics, letters are taught during other lessons focused on meaning and the phonics component is considered a "mini lesson".
 Instruction in embedded phonics typically emphasizes the consonants and the short vowels, as well as letter combinations called rimes or phonograms.
 The use of this embedded phonics model is called a "whole-part-whole" approach because, consistent with holistic thinking, students read the text for meaning first (whole), then examine features of the phonics system (part), and finally use their new knowledge while reading the text again (whole).
-Reading Recovery is a program that uses holistic practices with struggling readers.